 How Childhood Stress "Gets Under the Skin" to Affect Mental and Physical Health

 Chronic stress in early childhood, such as the stress of poverty, abuse, neglect, or neighborhood violence, has been associated with poorer physical and mental health throughout the lifespan.
 I aim to shed light on how childhood stress affects health even years after experiencing the stressor.
 My work incorporates measures of cognition, behavior, socioemotional functioning, and biology, including measures of the hypothalamic-pituitary-adrenal (HPA) axis, the immune system, epigenetics, and cardiovascular function.
 With a better understanding of the mechanisms by which stress “gets under the skin” to affect our brains and our bodies, we can intervene at critical points in development to short-circuit these pathways and improve health.
+Our work in this area is particularly influenced by the developmental psychopathology perspective.

 How Social Support Buffers Individuals from Negative Effects of Stress